 If you only needed a single source of data this would be straightforward, but that’s rarely the case.
 Instruments are listed under different stock exchanges at different prices in different currencies; they use multiple data sources.
 It gets complicated fast.

-Quintessence offers the flexibility to incorporate all your financial data regardless of the source, including:
+Quintessence offers the flexibility to incorporate all your investment data regardless of the source, including:

 To access data associated with an instrument, the instrument must have a unique identifier.

 With multiple data sources, you inevitably end up with multiple identifiers per instrument, making it difficult to map identifiers between data sources.
 Quintessence manages this for you.

 Quintessence manages the relationship between values for you.
 Using it you can:

 Associate a value made up of multiple pieces of data with an instrument, for example

 - See the amount of a declared dividend as well as the payment date, whether it was a regular or special dividend, and if it was associated with interim or final results.

 - View the volatility surface – a three-dimensional plot of the implied volatilities of the various options listed on the same stock.

 With Quintessence you can keep track of relationships and how they change over time, to understand things in relation to each other, such as: